junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 joint randomness part like the Client does.
 It only derives the joint randomness part from its secret share via the XOF, and applies its part and and other Aggregators' parts sent by the Client to the XOF to obtain the joint randomness seed.
-Then each Aggregator runs the wraparound checks with the wraparound joint randomness, and queries the FLP with its input share, proof share, the wraparound check results, and the verification joint randomness.
+Then each Aggregator runs the wraparound checks
+{{run-wr-check}} with its share of encoded gradient and the wraparound joint randomness, and queries the FLP with its input share, proof share, the wraparound check results, and the verification joint randomness.
 All Aggregators then exchange the results from the FLP and decide whether to accept that Client gradient.

 Next, each Aggregator sums up their shares of the encoded gradients and sends the aggregate share to the Collector.
 Finally, the Collector sums up the